 Forbes Collection, National Archives Depository, Pretoria

-The Forbes Collection contains some 15,000 documents written following the emigration by some family members from Scotland to Natal and then Transvaal.
+1.1 The Forbes Collection contains some 15,000 documents written following the emigration by some family members from Scotland to Natal and then Transvaal.
 They start in 1850 and largely end in 1930, with a tail to 1938.
-Over 5,000 of these are letters, with other contents including notes and memos, lists, tallies and inventories, accounts, diaries, maps, wills, and a variety of business and official communications and papers.
-Significant numbers of the letters are from family members remaining in Scotland, although it contains very many more that originated and circulated specifically within South Africa.
+Over 5,000 of these are letters, with other contents including notes and memos, lists, tallies and inventories, accounts, diaries, maps, Wills, and a large number of business and official communications and papers.
+Significant numbers of the letters are from family members remaining in Scotland, although the collection contains very many more that originated and circulated specifically within South Africa.
 There are also many drafts and copies of letters and other documents written by the South African ‘end’ too.

-The Forbes and their papers
+2. The Forbes and their papers

-A proportion of the Forbes Collection letters are from family members remaining in Scotland, and many drafts of ‘letters dispatched’ to them from South Africa also exist.
+2.1 A proportion of the Forbes Collection letters are from family members remaining in Scotland, and many drafts of ‘letters dispatched’ to them from South Africa also exist.
 Many more letters were written to and by the Forbes across great distances, but to family and friends who were in South Africa, and also there are many letters from and draft letters to state officials, tradesmen, bankers and business connections located in the same broad area as they were.
 Different kinds and degrees of absence and separation are therefore involved, but all of them occurred in the context of possibly meeting again and therefore around the tacit assumption of interrupted presence, rather than absence as a permanency.

-A central sub-set of the letter-writers includes David Forbes snr, his sisters Lizzie Forbes and Jemima Condie and brothers Alexander and James; his wife Kate, their children Alick jnr, Dave jnr, Jim jnr, Nellie, Kitty and Maggie; Kate’s parents David and Anne Purcocks, her sister Sarah and brothers George, Vincent and David; and Kate and Sarah’s maternal aunt Mary McCorkindale and her husband Alexander.
+2.2 A central sub-set of the letter-writers includes David Forbes snr, his sisters Lizzie Forbes and Jemima Condie and brothers Alexander and James; his wife Kate, their children Alick jnr, Dave jnr, Jim jnr, Nellie, Kitty and Maggie; Kate’s parents David and Anne Purcocks, her sister Sarah and brothers George, Vincent and David; and Kate and Sarah’s maternal aunt Mary McCorkindale nee Dingley and her husband Alexander.
 The women here wrote as much as, and when the full range of Forbes documents of life are considered, more than, the men.

-Key members of this figuration were David Forbes and his wife Kate nee Purcocks.
+2.3 Key members of this figuration of people were David Forbes and his wife Kate nee Purcocks.
 Their children who survived to adulthood were, in birth order, Helena (Nellie), Alexander junior (Alick), David junior (Dave), James junior (Jim), Catherine (Kitty) and Madge (aka Maggie).
 Alick jnr died of typhoid in 1885.
-The Forbes daughters had equal shares in the economic and finance aspects of family life with their brothers, although for them this resided mainly in land and crops rather than stock until after their father’s death in 1905, when they became important farmers in their own rights.
+The Forbes daughters had equal shares in the economic and financial aspects of family life with their brothers, although for them this resided mainly in land and crops rather than stock until after their father’s death in 1905, when they became important farmers in their own rights.

-Over time, Kate Forbes became the record-keeper and accountant of the farming side of the Forbes’ undertakings and in this capacity produced lists, inventories, accounts of financial incomings and outgoings documenting the economic fabric of their Athole Estate farm, as well as drafting important letters for others and making hand-written copies of key incoming communications.
+2.4 Over time, Kate Forbes became the record-keeper and accountant of the farming side of the Forbes’ undertakings and in this capacity produced lists, inventories, accounts of financial incomings and outgoings documenting the economic fabric of their Athole Estate farm, as well as drafting important letters for others and making hand-written copies of key incoming communications.
 Although there are fewer letters by her in the collection than, for example, her son Dave jnr, overall the majority of Forbes documents are in her hand.
 Kate Forbes and Dave jnr were the family archivists, for they were major letter-writers in the full sense, writing for pleasure as well as to keep in touch, also to convey information and expedite shared business and other matters in hand.
-They also wrote other kinds of documents of life too, including in Kate’s case, a long-term farming diary; and in Dave’s, a published memoir.
+They also wrote other kinds of documents of life too, including in Kate’s case, the long-term Forbes farming diary; and in Dave’s, a published memoir.
 They also kept and ensured the preservation of the family papers as a collection.

-For the Forbes, family, household, farm, wider economic life, kin relations and entrepreneurial business activities overlaid each other and drew in not only family and kin, but also a range of friends and associates in Natal and the Cape as well as the Transvaal, and also internationally, from Scotland, England and at times South Australia, where other kin had migrated.
+2.5 For the Forbes, family, household, farm, wider economic life, kin relations and entrepreneurial business activities overlaid each other and drew in not only family and kin, but also a range of friends and associates in Natal and the Cape as well as the Transvaal, and also internationally, from Scotland, England and at times South Australia, where other kin had migrated.
 One result is that the range of economic activities the Forbes engaged in cannot be easily (if at all) distinguished from their personal and familial relationships, with these deeply rooted in life in South Africa although also encompassing and at points relying upon equally deeply rooted connections with people elsewhere.

-These economic activities were important.
+2.6 These economic activities were important.
 David Forbes with brothers Alexander and James had migrated to Natal in search of greater economic opportunities.
 Their sisters Lizzie and Jemima, in secure employment as a housekeeper and ‘superior’ servant, remained in Scotland.
 The Forbes brothers worked initially as labourers and traders.
 Around his marriage David Forbes turned to farming at Doorn Kloof, Natal, doing so for a commercial market.
 Then, through an emigration company run by his wife’s uncle Alexander McCorkindale, he purchased farms in the Ermelo/Amsterdam (then New Scotland) district from the Transvaal government.
 He and his family moved to one, Athole, in 1869, leasing the others.
 His brothers lived partly at Athole, and partly pursued independent economic interests.
 David Forbes was among the early ‘diggers’ following the discovery of diamonds at New Rush (later Kimberley), in doing so building up useful capital.

-The Forbes Collection is extremely large and consists of 40 major archive boxes plus ancillary materials.
+3.1 The Forbes Collection is extremely large and consists of 40 major archive boxes plus ancillary materials.
 It is not organised in a straightforward way, and the different parts of the collection also throw mutual light on each other, so a selective approach is liable to yield misleading results.
 Both the Forbes family and their neighbours and friends were major recyclers of personal names, and relatedly there were Forbes, Purcocks, Dingley, Buchannan et cetera family branches elsewhere in South Africa that also had the habit of recycling names.

-The Collection Inventory is an essential aid.
-The Inventory, prepared in 1957, is useful and quite detailed.
+3.2 The Collection Inventory is an essential aid.
+The Inventory, prepared in 1957, is useful and has a lot of outline detail.
 It exists as a paper document located amongst other findings and inventories.
 The greatest problem lies in locating it, as the NAD’s infrastructure of support for researchers, including finding aids of different kinds, has become somewhat shambolic.
-The usual – incorrect – reference is to online sources, while these have mainly not been added to or corrected for more than a decade.
+The usual recourse is to online sources, but in the case of the NAD these have mainly not been added to or corrected for more than a decade.
 Inevitably, in some respects the Inventory is now outdated or misleading.
 At points, different members of the Forbes family with the same names are confused when important features of the collection are described.

 3.4 The main components of the Collection are as follows: